0xPolygon/cosmos-sdk/x/gov/README.md

 For expedited proposals, by default, the threshold is higher than with a *normal proposal*, namely, 66.7%.

 #### Inheritance

+*Inheritance is not supported in Heimdall, as there's no concept of tokens delegation*.

 If a delegator does not vote, it will inherit its validator vote.